OpenWaterFoundation/owf-app-dev-ng/README.md

 The section uses the InfoMapper application as an example to explain how this occurs.

 The following is a summary of InfoMapper folder structure.

-**Note - InfoMapper will likely be converted to a multi-project workspace in the future but the following currently uses a single application project folder structure.**
+> Note: InfoMapper will likely be converted to a multi-project workspace in the future but the following currently uses a single application project folder structure.

 ```
 C:\Users\user\                   User's home folder for Windows.